PietPtr/Ex-PART/docs/programming.md

 - `elaboration/ElaborateConnection.hs:25:` Cannot find port with name $portName in $iostats
   - The port with name $portName was not found in the IO statements of an element.
 It prints the IO statements it did find.
 - `elaboration/ElaborateConnection.hs:27:` Found several ports with name $portName in $iostats
   - Only place in Ex-PART that actually errors when several entities of the same names are found, instead of just picking the first one.
-There are several ports with the name $portName.
+There are several ports with the name $portName and there should not be.
 To help debugging, the IO statements that were searched were found.
 - `elaboration/ElaborateConnection.hs:40:` Cannot find element with name $name in $elemnames
   - During Yosys postprocessing a bitwidth of ports must be found, and that can be quite hidden in the data structures.
 That's why these elements must be searched through and these kind of errors may be thrown.
 If an element that does not exist occurs in e.g. a connection statement this error may be thrown.
 - `elaboration/ElaborateConnection.hs:42:` Found several components with name
   - Similar issues but with several components with the name.
-- `elaboration/Elaboration.hs:76:` Cannot find system $name in this scope. $(map systr_name systrees)
+- `elaboration/Elaboration.hs:76:` Cannot find system $name in this scope. $sytem_names
   - Is thrown for system instantiations that refer to systems that are not in scope.
 Check if the system is in scope or you've given your instantiation/repetition statement the correct type.
+Also prints a list of names of systems it did find.
 - `elaboration/Multiconnection.hs:8:` Cannot connect differing amount of ports: $from' -> $to'
   - Multiconnections can only connect ranges of the same size.
 Take care that the ranges you tried to connect are indeed of the same size.
+This can be especially obfuscated when not using the range operator.
 - `elaboration/Multiconnection.hs:20:` Cannot find repetition with name \$repname for multiconnection \$repname:\$portname
   - The specified multiconnection refers to a repitition with $repname, the system did not find any repetition with that name in scope.
 Check if you are referring to the correct repetition.
 - `elaboration/Repetition.hs:34:` Missing option `chain_in` in chain statement